peec/next-starter-prisma-next-auth/README.md

 ## Nextjs SaaS starter with next-auth 5 and authentication and auhtorization for SaaS

-A basic setup for SaaS with prisma, next-auth@5, nextjs 14.x for authentication and authorization.
+A complete setup for SaaS with prisma, next-auth@5, nextjs 14.x for authentication and authorization.

 - Nextjs 14.x
 - Prisma
 - Next-auth
-  - configured with Credentials,
-  - JWT
-  - custom method for redirection to login based on authorization.
-  - Due to the nextjs still only having edge runtime in the middleware (WTF?!)..
-This repo does not run any prisma in the middleware (edge), which mean auhtorization is done on each page or in layout with  `await authorize()`
 - Shadcn forms (react-hook-form)

-Basic setup:

-- Next-auth with Crendetials provider
-- Prisma and prisma adapter configured
+Features:

-- Authorization system with Roles and permissions
+- [x] Login with credentials
-- See app/ dir for example and prisma setup
-- Compatible with edge middleware runtime, as we are using JWT as strategy and use `await authorize()` in the app page.tsx files / layouts.
+- [x] Password reset
+- [x] Registration
+- [x] Email support
+- [x] Create organizations
+- [x] Invite members to organization.

 ## Getting Started